 Pesticides and Cut Flowers

-Fresh cut lowers: fragrant, beautiful--and often doused with pesticides
+Fresh cut flowers: fragrant, beautiful--and often doused with pesticides

 He was called El Diablo--"the devil"--and he pops into Dalila Guzman´s head whenever she thinks about her 26 years as a laborer in Southern California´s rose industry.
 The man was an ordinary worker whose job was to smear liquid pesticide by hand on pipes and fixtures in the greenhouse where Guzman worked.
 The concoction reeked of sulfur--"like brimstone," she says--and triggered instant headaches.
 The throbbing grew even worse on days when pesticide crews set off chemical "bombs" that engulfed whole buildings in hellish fumes.